SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/provisioning/preview-sync.md

 uid: preview_scim_sync
 description: Preview what will be synced
 author: {github-id}
-so.date: 01.15.2024
+date: 01.15.2024
-keywords: SCIM, Microsoft Entra, ME-ID, AAD so.topic: howto so.envir: cloud so.client: online
+keywords: SCIM, Microsoft Entra, ME-ID, AAD
+topic: howto
+envir: cloud
+client: online
 ---

 # Preview what will be synced